An7One/growth7/Design/SystemDesign/ByComponent/Cache/README.md

 [PalPark](https://palpark.me/collections/5fe447d95c5827d65afcb2a4) - How to scale cache in data intensive distributed systems?

-20160917 - [Youtube](https://youtu.be/Rzdxgx3RC0Q) - "Caching at Netflix: The Hidden Microservice" by Scott Mansfield
+[Youtube 20160917](https://youtu.be/Rzdxgx3RC0Q) - "Caching at Netflix: The Hidden Microservice" by Scott Mansfield